5 Fall Tree Care Tips

 Protect your tree in the winter by making sure it is hydrated.

 Fertilizing in the fall gives the tree nutrients throughout the winter, which it can feed on and will be healthier come spring.
-Nutrients leach from your tree during winter months, and by fertilizing, you can make sure this doesn’t happen.
+Nutrients leach from your tree during the winter months, and by fertilizing, you can make sure this doesn’t happen.
 Nutrients help your tree be healthier, more disease resistant, and grow faster.

 Certified Arborist Mike Burge from Arbor Man Tree Care recommends pruning your trees after the leaves have fallen.
 The tree is dormant and will sustain less damage.
 Pruning weakened branches will make the tree more resistant to the snowfall and prevent branches from breaking off due to the extra weight.
 When the tree has no leaves, it is much easier to see the tree structure and know what branches need pruning.

 Large or old trees often need cabling and bracing to survive Edmonton’s challenging climate.
-From scorching summers to frigid cold, heavy snow to heavy rain and the ever expected high winds, trees go through a lot.
+From scorching summers to frigid cold, heavy snow to heavy rain and the ever-expected high winds, trees go through a lot.

 Cabling and bracing can help sustain weakened or heavy parts of the trees to keep them from falling over.
 The extra weight that snow will bring in the winter will put your tree to the test, and now is the right time to make sure it is structurally sound.